 Being from Lubbock Texas, we understand how strong the wind can get.
-In the aftermath of weather like this, you should take the time to check up on your roof and make sure it has not been damaged.
-Identifying problems earlier will allow you to fix them properly so that one or two missing shingles today will not turn into leaking and water damage down the road.
+In the aftermath of weather like this, you should take the time to check up on your roof and make sure it does not have wind damage.
+Identifying problems earlier will allow you to fix them properly.
+So that one or two missing shingles today will not turn into leaking and water damage down the road.

 What Should I Do if My Roof Has Been Damaged by Winds and Needs to Be Fixed?

-If you happen to discover that your roof has been damaged by high winds, contact an experienced roofer to evaluate the damage and perform the required repairs.
+If you happen to discover that your roof has been damaged by high winds, contact an experienced roofer.
+ABF Roofing & Foam will evaluate the damage and perform the required repairs.
 Remember, although a problem may look small now, it can cause long term harm if it is not addressed early.
-If you do not replace a missing roof vent, for example, that can create a weak spot where water can sneak in and will compromise your attic’s ventilation.
+If you do not replace a missing roof vent, for example, that can create a weak spot.
+Weak spots are where water can sneak in and compromise your attic’s ventilation.
 Which could lead to condensation, premature wear-and-tear, and higher energy bills.

-Wind related damages will usually be covered by your insurance, but you’ll want to make sure you check the particulars of your specific policy to confirm.
-In addition to a more permanent fix, insurance companies typically require homeowners undertake emergency repairs to prevent further damage.
+Wind-related damages will usually be covered by your insurance, but you’ll want to make sure you check the particulars of your specific policy to confirm.
+In addition to a more permanent fix.
+Insurance companies typically require homeowners to undertake emergency repairs to prevent further damage.
 We are pleased to assist you with the entire process.

 As a warning, we would like to remind you to never allow a door-to-door roofer who shows up after a storm to go onto your roof.
-These “storm chasers” are often scam artists who might cause additional damage to your roof, take the insurance money and do a shabby job with sub-par materials.
+These “storm chasers” are often scam artists who might cause additional damage to your roof.
+They will then take the insurance money and do a shabby job with sub-par materials.
 Or worse, leave town altogether after they’ve pocketed your deposit.

 How Can High Winds Damage My Roof?

-Strong winds typically damage roofs in a couple different ways, either by the force of the wind itself or the debris it picks up, carries, and throws against your roof.
+Strong winds typically damage roofs in a couple of different ways.
+Either by the force of the wind itself or the debris it picks up, carries, and throws against your roof.

 What Do I Need to Look for?